Support for grandparents affected by stillbirth

 Grandmother

 There may be an opportunity for you to meet and spend time with your grandchild.
-In the past, parents were not encouraged to spend time with their child after the stillbirth, but now it is recognised that this can help with the grieving process.
-It is encouraged in most hospitals.
-Even if this was not acceptable in the past, it is important to accept different ways of doing things.
+In the past, parents were not encouraged to spend time with their stillborn child, but now we know that this can help with the grieving process.
+It is gently encouraged in most hospitals.

 Many parents choose to see their baby and spend time with them after the birth.
-Some hospitals offer ‘cuddle cots’, which keep the baby’s body cool so the parents and family can spend more time with them.
-Some choose to bring their baby home with them and perhaps keep the coffin in the nursery.
+Some hospitals offer special cots to keep the baby’s body cool so the parents and family can spend more time with them.
+Some choose to bring their baby home with them for a short time and perhaps keep the cold cot in the nursery.

 "Both our mums came in to see Owen.
 They had no experience of this and it definitely affected them.
 But it meant a lot to us that they had a chance to meet him."